 garden.jpg

-Here’s a few handy tips on how to convert your leaves, grass and plant clippings into nutrients to nourish your soil and plants.
+As autumn sets and deciduous trees shed all their leaves, here’s a few handy tips on how to convert garden waste into nutrients to nourish your soil and plants.

 Grow your compost

 If you combine equal parts garden waste and food waste this creates beautiful compost to return to your garden.
-Watch our easy steps video.
+This easy step-by-step guide has lots of tips.

 Using leaves as mulch